George Agar, 1st Baron Callan

 Agar was returned to the Irish House of Commons for Callan in 1776, a seat he held until 1790, and was admitted to the Irish Privy Council in 1789.
 In 1790 he was elevated to the Peerage of Ireland as Baron Callan, of Callan in the County of Kilkenny.
-In 1801 he was elected as one of the original 28 Irish representative peer to sit in the House of Lords.
+In 1801 he was elected as one of the original 28 Irish representative peers to sit in the House of Lords.

 Lord Callan never married and the title became extinct on his death in October 1815, aged 63.